-"It cannot be forgotten that in our system, like elsewhere, appellate and revisional Courts have been set on the pre-supposition that up lower Courts would in some measure cases go wrong in decisionmaking, both on facts as also on law, and they have been knit-up to correct those orders.
-The human in justicing element, being important element, computer-like functioning cannot be expected of the Courts: however, hard they may try and keep themselves precedenttrodden in the scope of discretions and in the manner of judging.
-Whenever any such intolerable error is detected by or pointed out to a superior Court, it is functionally required to correct that error and there, here and in appropriate case, and in a manner befitting, maintaining the dignity of the Court and independence of judiciary, convey its message its judgment to the officer concerned through a process reasoning, essentially persuasive, reasonable, mellow but clear, and result-orienting, but rarely as a rebuke.
-Sharp reaction of the kind exhibited in the afore-extraction is in keeping not with institutional functioning. premise that a Judge committed a mistake or an error beyond the limits of tolerance, is no ground inflict condemnation on Judge-Subordinate, unless there existed something else and for exceptional grounds."
+"It cannot be forgotten that in our system, like elsewhere, appellate and revisional Courts have been set on the pre-supposition that up lower Courts would in some measure go wrong in decisioncases making, both on facts as also on law, and they have been knit-up to correct those orders.
+The human iusticing in element, being element, computer-like important functioning cannot be expected of the Courts: however, hard they may try and keep themselves precedenttrodden in the scope of discretions the manner of judging.
+Whenever any such intolerable error is detected by or pointed out to a superior Court, it is functionally required to correct that error and here and there, in appropriate case, and in a manner befitting, maintaining the dignity of the Court and independence judiciary, convey its message its iudgment to the officer through concerned process a essentially persuasive, reasoning, reasonable, mellow but clear, result-orienting, but rarely as rebuke.
+Sharp reaction of the kind exhibited in the afore-extraction is in not keeping with institutional functioning. premise that a Judge committed mistake or error beyond the an limits of tolerance, is no ground condemnation on inflict there Judge-Subordinate, unless existed something else and for exceptional grounds."

 On our careful scanning of the circumstances and situations obtained in this case we are persuaded to think that no exceptional ground(s) exists in the case on hand to make scathing and disparaging remarks and observations against the Principal Bench of the Tribunal.
 At the same time, it is to be noted that the said order was, in fact, passed by the Chairman of the Tribunal on a formal application moved by the appellants herein and after hearing both parties.
 As a matter of law the Chairman could pass an order of transfer under Section 25 of the Act suo motu.
 Hence, the said observations and remarks, in troth, ought not to have been made against the Chairman of the Tribunal.
 To observe sobriety, we say that the remarks made by the High Court were unwarranted, uncalled for and avoidable being sharp reaction unfounded assumptions.
-Ergo, we on have no to hold that hesitation they were unnecessary for the purpose of deciding the otherwise of correctness or the order transfer.
+Ergo, we on have no hesitation to hold that they were whollv unnecessary for the purpose of deciding the otherwise of the correctness or order transfer.
 Hence, they are liable to be expunged.
 We do so.